Skip to main content

 For example, ALIGNERCO’s impressions averaged fewer than one retake per user, and ClearCorrect’s providers responded within 24 hours when an issue was flagged.

-We track comfort (irritation, fit), clarity (tray haze after coffee exposure), and refinement needs.
-One limitation: real-world compliance (like skipped wear days) can affect outcomes, so we document those too.
+Comfort (irritation, fit), clarity (tray haze after coffee exposure), and refinement needs are all tracked.
+One limitation: real-world compliance (like skipped wear days) can affect outcomes, so those are documented too.

 What to Do if You Don’t Qualify for Aligners